Home

 - the cingulate gyrus.

-It is the limbic system that controls emotion, motivation, memory and fear - the classic maladaptions of manic depressives.
 It may be that a major contributor to the disease is a failure in the way these areas of the brain communicate.
 In fact, over 25 studies show neurological abnormalities!
 These abnormalities often include things like loss of volume or loss of plasticity in the major pathways.

-"Mental illnesses are brain diseases.
+Mental illnesses are brain diseases.
 Based on biomedical research, there is absolutely no justification for separating out mental disorders from other serious brain disorders.
-They are brain diseases just as a stroke or a brain tumor is a brain disease."
+They are brain diseases just as a stroke or a brain tumor is a brain disease.”
 (Steven Hyman, director of the National Institute of Mental Health.)

-However, polls and surveys show that around two-thirds of the population still don't know that mental illnesses have physiological causes!
-(For example, I have a friend with cerebral palsy who has been known to kick some of us in the head when she has been spasming.
+For example, I have a friend with cerebral palsy who has been known to kick some of us in the head when she has spasms.
 Of course nobody blames her or takes this personally.
 I once lost my temper amongst this same group of people and said a curse word.
-I was badly manic, off meds and having a full blown episode.
-My apologies were never accepted and I received hate mail accusing me of trying to manipulate people be pretending to have mental health issues.
-It doesn't make me wish I had CP instead, or make me less ashamed of my behavior, or anxious to somehow make amends, but I do see a double standard and a certain amount of ignorance at play.)
+I was badly manic, off medication and having a full blown episode.
+My apologies were never accepted and I received hate mail accusing me of trying to manipulate people by pretending to have mental health issues.

 3 Bipolar Brains